Disswain/TriVision-Drive-Safe/README.md

 # TriVision-Drive-Safe 🚗🛡️

-A smart car safety and parking management system built for hackathons.
+A Smart car safety and parking management system built for hackathons.
 It provides live car tracking, SOS alerts with SMS + push notifications, parking session management, and blockchain-based SOS proof using NFTs.

 ---